 Ever since I started using Chromium, I had been using it as a PDF reader as well as a web browser.
 It was super convenient to be able to click a link to a PDF and have it open up in a new tab, just like a website.
 Qutebrowser doesn’t have a built in PDF reader.
 PDF.js works well in it, but with QtWebEngine, downloaded PDFs can’t be opened automatically.
 I believe that this is being actively worked on, and it should be solved soon, but for the time being it is a bit of an inconvenience.
 For now, I’ve ben going back and forth between using PDF.js in Qutebrowser, and using zathura.

 In Chromium, I have the option to give Google all of my settings, my theme, my bookmarks, and my saved passwords and have them all synchronized across all my devices.
 Qutebrowser doesn’t have a cloud sync feature like that, but it does use a configuration file that I now include in my dotfiles git repository.
 This gets the job done (and is actually preferable for me) when it comes to keeping configuration in sync between machines, but version controlling my quickmarks and bookmarks and trying to keep them in sync between machines is a bit less convenient.
-I’d like to point out and emphasize that this isn’t a feature that I think Qutebrowser needs to add, especially since a feature like this would directly counter the philosophy of many of its users, but it is certainly something that new users who are coming from browsers that automatically kept configurations synchronized might miss.
+I’d like to point out and emphasize that this isn’t a feature that I think Qutebrowser needs to add, especially since a feature like this would directly counter the philosophy of many of its users.
+I only mention it here to inform newcomers who aren’t familiar with Qutebrowser, since it is certainly something that new users who are coming from browsers that automatically kept configurations synchronized might miss.

 I had been feeling a desire to detach myself from dependence on the Google ecosystem for a while, but didn’t think I could actually ever do it because the convenience of Google products had always been too great for me to switch to anything else.
 The fact that I genuinely prefer Qutebrowser to Chromium is a huge surprise for me and has sparked a transition away from other Google products as well.
 (Drive/Photos -> Nextcloud, Google Search -> DuckDuckGo, etc.) So far I haven’t committed to those others as fully as I have with Qutebrowser, but it has been fun exploring some of the other options that are out there.